What's a Preacher to Do?

 A passion for knowledge and a desire for self- improvement led Vanessa A. Sims to pursue higher education.
 She is the first college graduate in her family.
 In December 2015, she obtained a Master’s of Theological Studies at Southern Methodist University-Perkins School of Theology, Dallas, Texas.

 Prior to this experience and for over three decades, Vanessa has been actively involved in the church and in the community.
 She served as a consultant for the Tarrant County Juvenile Drug Court, the Tarrant County Domestic Violence Court and Tour Coordinator for the First Lady of the Republic of Liberia.
-She has served on the City of Denton Human Service Advisory Committee, Denton ISD Adopt-A School Advisory Board, Denton County National Association for Advancement of Colored People, Pageant Director- 2007 Ms. Juneteenth Pageant, basketball coach for Our Daily Bread fundraiser, and the 2019 Tarrant County Juneteenth Breakfast of Prayer.
+She has served on the City of Denton Human Service Advisory Committee, Denton ISD Adopt-A School Advisory Board, Denton County National Association for Advancement of Colored People, Pageant Director- 2007 Ms. Juneteenth Pageant, basketball coach for Our Daily Bread fundraiser, and the Program Coordinator of the 2019 Tarrant County Juneteenth Breakfast of Prayer.

 This episode features The Reverend Dr. Kenyatta R. Gilbert, Professor of Homiletics at the Howard University School of Divinity.